priyanshi-ui/Smart-Library/README.md

 Dedicated functionality for Administrators to manage and update their profiles.

+Static Chatbot Integration:

+A Static Chatbot is included to provide quick answers and guidance for common user queries, enhancing ease of use.

 # Technology Stack (LAMP Stack Variant)

-The system is built using the foundational web development technologies, following a traditional LAMP (Linux, Apache, MySQL, PHP) architectural pattern. nBackend/Server-side: PHP-Handles all server-side logic, database interactions, authentication, and dynamic fine/points calculations.
+The system is built using the foundational web development technologies, following a traditional LAMP (Linux, Apache, MySQL, PHP) architectural pattern.

+Backend/Server-side: PHP-Handles all server-side logic, database interactions, authentication, and dynamic fine/points calculations.

 Database: MySQL-Used for structured storage of member data, book records, transaction logs, and points.

 Frontend/Presentation: HTML5 & CSS3-Forms the structure and handles the styling for the user interface.

 Interactivity: JavaScript-Provides client-side validation, dynamic content updates, and powers the static chatbot functionalit

 # Getting Started